 1. GET A SIM CARD

 With a local sim card, it is always cheaper than roaming.
 However, it isn’t a good idea to buy a sim at the airport.
-There are trains and buses to transit from the airport to KL Sentral, which is the transportation central linking directly to the airport and other places in the city.
-It is easy for you to buy a Sim there in NU sentral – a shopping mall in KL Sentral.
-There are Maxis, Digi…stores in the 2nd level of NU Sentral.
+There are trains and buses to transit from the airport to KL Sentral, which is the transportation central linking directly to almost everywhere in KL and the airport.
+It is easy for you to buy a Sim there in NU sentral – a shopping mall next to KL Sentral.
+There are Maxis, Digi, Umobile, Yes…stores in the 2nd level of NU Sentral.

 The main operators in Malaysia are Maxis, Celcom, Digi, U Mobile… I am using Maxis with the basic package RM30/ month.
 With Maxis app, you can easily top up your balance or add in your internet data.

 One of the very first things you need to know as moving to a new city is its public transportation system.
 To me, public transport in KL is diverse and convenient in compare with my home country.
 As I mentioned above, KL Sentral is the most accessible station in terms of easily getting around the city.

 There are different types of train in KL: LRT, KTM, MRT, Monorail, KLIA Transit, KLIA express.
 Besides, you can travel around the city by regular bus, BRT(bus rapid transit), KL hop on- hop off, KL free bus.
 There are also train and bus connecting to other cities or states or even Singapore.
 There are KTM and bus that run daily to Penang, Genting, Melaka, Ipoh and other travel spots near KL.

 The tickets are fairly cheap and charged for distance travel.
 You should by a ‘touch and go’ card for your daily commute when moving to KL.